Maintain employees’ esteem when giving constructive feedback, so you protect the relationship and get behavior change

 - Though Warren’s team lost, his spirit remains high.

-- ClearCorrect trusted me to train their team for a second time and I’m fully prepared for the big day!
+- ClearCorrect trusted me to train their team for the second time, and I’m fully prepared for the big day!

-- My homemade lunch, Portobello Mushroom Burgers and Sweet Potato Fries, was amazing!
+- My homemade lunch, Portobello Mushroom Burgers, and Sweet Potato Fries were amazing!

 - Michelle’s Dad’s cancer is gone!
 God is good!

-- My lunch yesterday with Toneille at the Vault was amazing!
-The vegan food was fabulous and I loved catching up with Toneille.
+- My lunch yesterday with Toneille at the Vault was fantastic!
+The vegan food was fabulous, and I loved catching up with Toneille.

 My husband is one of the coaches on our son’s football team.
 We got beat 43 – 0 on Saturday.
 The loss felt as bad as it sounds.
 Right now my husband is sitting in front of the computer with my son watching game film.
 He was pointing out everything my son did wrong.